bmc/classutil/index.md

 can place the following lines in your project file (i.e., the Scala file in your `project/build/` directory):

-    val classutil = "org.clapper" %% "classutil" % "0.3.1"
+    val classutil = "org.clapper" %% "classutil" % "0.3.2"

 **NOTE:**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat ClassUtil as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-Currently, it will *only* work if you are building with Scala 2.8.0.
+Currently, it will *only* work if you are building with Scala 2.8.1 or 2.8.0.
 See the [SBT cross-building][] page for details.
 2. Prior to version 0.3, you also had to specify the location of the *clapper.org* custom Maven repository.
-With version 0.3, however, ClassUtil is now being published to the
+With version 0.3 and later, however, ClassUtil is now being published to the
    [Scala Tools Maven repository][], which SBT automatically searches.